Batna (city): History

+Batna was inhabited by Chaoui tribes and there were previous settlements in the area but they were in ruins by the 18th century.
 The first solid foundations (a military encampment) of the city were erected by a French garrison in 1844, with a strategic mission to create a permanently guarded access point for the main Sahara road.

 Batna's geographical location offers a natural break through the Atlas Mountains.
-The Romans did not detect this passage in their early invasion phase.

 The ancient cities of Timgad and Lambese, built around the first century CE, are living examples of the importance that the Romans gave to commercial control over the region.